AdrianMuntean97/romania-tour/README.md

 -   Content
     -   All the text on the site was taken from Wikipedia Articles.
-    -   The icons in the footer were taken from [Font Awsome](https://fontawesome.com/).
+    -   The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
-    -   Form page was inspired by the Love Running project.
+    -   Form page code was inspired by the Love Running project with small modifications to CSS visuals.
 -   Media
     -   All images on the site were taken from [Unsplash](https://unsplash.com/).